mkobuolys/dartpad-workshop-segmented-state/src/handle_loading_state/instructions.md

-# Rendering _loading_ state
+# Render _loading_ state

-When the floating action button is tapped, it initiates the data load inside the `ShapeBloc`.
+At the moment, tapping the floating action button initiates the data load inside the `ShapeBloc`.
 However, there is no indication of the loading progress.
-Also, the button itself remains visible and there is an urgency to tap it multiples times only to trigger a change in the UI.
-Let's fix this!
+Also, the button itself remains visible, and there is an urgency to tap it multiples times only to trigger a change in the UI.
+It's time to fix this!

-## Using the `isLoading` property
+## Use `isLoading` property

-To show that the shape data loading is in progress, we could render the `CircularProgressIndicator` instead of the `Shape` widget.
-For this, we use the `isLoading` property from the current `ShapeBloc` state:
+To show that the shape data loading is in progress, render the `CircularProgressIndicator` instead of the `Shape` widget.
+For this, use the `isLoading` property from the current `ShapeBloc` state:

 ```
 @override